ViolaFerretti/Thermoelectric_Materials/README.md

 python3 GUI.py
 ```
 # 3. Start
-## 3.1 Model selection
+## 3.1 Select the model
 ### Single-parabolic-band model
-The single parabolic band model assumes that only one band participates in the charge transport.
+The single-parabolic-band model assumes that only one band participates in the charge transport.
 This assumption can be justied in materials with relatively large band gaps (with respect to the targeted operational temperature range).
 SPB modeling has been employed successfully
 in many material systems like $Mg_2(Si,Sn)$, $ZnSb$, $Bi_2Te_3$ and $PbTe$.
 A single band is, of course,
 not enough to capture the complete picture of the material when more than one majority carrier
 band and/or minority carrier bands are contributing substantially to charge transport.